DAGWorks-Inc/burr/examples/conversational-rag/graph_db_example/README.md

 # Querying the AI agent
-Once the data is loaded either into a Knowledge Graph, users can start asking the AI agent questions.
+Once the data is loaded into the Knowledge Graph DB, users can start asking the AI agent questions.
 For example:

 ```
 Which fighter holds the fastest win?